Pierson, Iowa: Education and community

 The Pierson Public Library had its beginnings in 1902 when 26 members formed a "Literary and Reading Club."
 Their reading room was in a store's basement until the group lost interest.
 A library association was started in December 1912, and the library was located inside the town hall.
 The Iowa State Traveling Library gave books to the library during that time.
 In February 1935, a library was started by The Pierson Federated Women's Club.
 In 1951, a county library was organized, and the women's club gave their Pierson library to Woodbury County.
 The library moved a few more times until its current location on Main Street within the city hall.

 Pierson has an ambulance.
 Organizations within Pierson are the Pierson Library Friends, 4-H, Rutland Masonic Lodge, Federated Women's Club, Legion, Legion Auxiliary, Junior Girls Auxiliary, and the Golf Club Association.

+Pierson's three churches are the United Methodist Church, Salem Lutheran Church, and Pierson Christian Church.
 Pierson's only cemetery is Greenwood Cemetery.
 It was founded in 1904, although a few burials happened in the area in 1903.
 It is located a mile away from Pierson on D31 or Minnesota Avenue.

 Recreation

 Pierson's city park contains an area that has plants and flowers that are native to the area.
 It was formed through Pierson's Source Water Protection Plan.
 The city park has a shelter house built out of rocks in 1941, an outside shelter, a baseball diamond, a sand volleyball court, and a golf course.
 Jenni Battern Memorial Park has a basketball court and a playground.
-Pierson's three churches are the United Methodist Church, Salem Lutheran Church, and Pierson Christian Church.